FlowerBloomInHouse/learngit/readme.txt

-git is a version contral system. git is free software.
+git is adistributed version contral system. git is free software.